learning-zone/css-basics/css-multiple-choice-questions.md

 }
 ```

-- A) Reduces the element's opacity by 10%
+- A) Reduces the element\'s opacity by 10%
 - B) Decreases the lightness of the color by 10% in HSL space
 - C) Subtracts 10 from each RGB channel
 - D) Converts the color to grayscale